PavlyukVadim/criticaster.io/src/pages/posts/canvas-basics-guide/lesson-2-shapes/index.md

 ---
 path: /posts/canvas-basics-guide-shapes
 date: '2019-02-16'
-title: 🔶 Canvas Basics Guide, Shapes
+title: 🔶 Canvas basics guide, Shapes
 category: canvas-basics-guide
 metaTitle: Canvas Basics Guide, Shapes
 metaDescription: In the second lesson of the course "Canvas Basics Guide", we'll learn how to draw shapes on canvas using javascript